The Sandman Reader II: The Doll’s House

 Issue #15 shifted the focus back to the inhabitants of the house that Rose had first encountered in issue #10.
 Readers learned about the various roommates inhabiting Rose’s rental house through their dreams.

-Ken and Barbie each had very different dreams.
+Ken and Barbie each had quite different dreams.
 Ken’s dream focused on money and sex, while Barbie’s dream was set in a fantasy world that would be featured in the later “A Game of You” storyline.

-Meanwhile, Rose’s brother Jed was still recovering in the hospital and he was visited by Gilbert.
+Meanwhile, Rose’s brother Jed was still recovering in the hospital, and he was visited by Gilbert.
 During that visit, Matthew the Raven met up with Gilbert.
 He had been sent by Morpheus to bring Gilbert back to the Dreaming.

 Sandman #16: “Lost Hearts”